Strong gravitational-wave lensing posterior odds: Prior odds

 Let us suppose that there are $\N$ gravitational-wave signals in the detector (including signals that are not detectable due to residing below the noise level of the detector).
 The total number of signals is the sum of lensed and unlensed signals

 where, for simplicity, we assume a fixed number of images $\Nimg$.
+The $\Nu$ is the number of unlensed signals, while $\Nl$ is the number of \emph{sets} of lensed signals.
 Note that $\Nl$ does not represent the total number of strongly lensed signals.
 The total number of mergers that are strongly lensed, $\Nl$, create:

 strongly lensed signals, corresponding to $N_L$ lensed mergers.

 The number of lensed and unlensed events follows a Poissonian distribution

 where